 Students participating in SEP will be fully responsible for any medical fees, travel expenses, quarantine accommodation costs, COVID-19 tests or other costs related to the measures imposed at that point of time, both in the host country and Singapore in relation to COVID-19.

-If you are physically on SEP in the SEP host country/region, and your SEP university offers online/hybrid modules due to safety reasons, you may read these online/hybrid modules offered.
-In such cases, you will qualify for credit transfer/module mapping (subject to mapping approval of the course content by the faculties.
+If you are physically on SEP in the SEP host country/region, and your SEP university offers online/hybrid courses due to safety reasons, you may read these online/hybrid courses offered.
+In such cases, you will qualify for unit transfer/course mapping (subject to mapping approval of the course content by the faculties.

 No, students are not allowed to participate in virtual exchange with the SEP university while remaining physically in Singapore.
-Mapping and credit transfer for such modules would not be permitted.
+Mapping and unit transfer for such courses would not be permitted.